-Later in the presentation, Jassen… with a little help from me… covers exactly how your credit score impacts both the dollar amount of your returns as well as the percentage return on investment for a number of scenarios.
+Later in the presentation, Jassen (with a little help from me) covers exactly how your credit score impacts both the dollar amount of your returns and the percentage return on investment for a number of scenarios.

 One of the comparisons I did for the class was to compare how different credit scores impact your returns when buying a rental property with 20% down payment.
 I called a local lender and asked them to send me the interest rate for a variety of credit scores with 20% down payment buying a rental.

-I will share with you what he replied back to me with, but realize that these were a snapshot in time and that you will need to call your own lender to get your own rates.
+I share the data he replied with below, but keep in mind that this information is a snapshot in time.
+You will need to call your own lender to get your own rates.